 - When paddle steamers were the backbone of this vast country and the thriving port of Bourke was the largest wool railhead in the world.

 - When modern shearing was pioneered at Dunlop Station (Trilby was originally part of the million acre Dunlop)

 - When Samuel McCaughey shore his entire flock of over 180,000 sheep with the newly invented Wolseley shears in 1888.

 - When stockmen on horseback, teamsters, shearer's and landowners shaped this regions early history and gave it the reputation of being a hard, dusty frontier land.

 Fishing and Yabbying:

-Normally the majestic Darling River is an awesome spot to enjoy your peaceful surrounds from a slow-moving canoe, shared only with the wildlife drinking from the edge, the pelicans fishing and the birdlife overhead – however at this time we’re not offering the use of our canoes due to the low river, which is just sand in places.
+The majestic Darling River is an awesome spot to enjoy your peaceful surrounds from a slow-moving canoe, shared only with the wildlife drinking from the edge, the pelicans fishing and the birdlife overhead – and Liz has canoes and kayaks for loan.

 Bushwalking, Cycling or Jogging Tracks:

 I love the sunburnt country, the land of black soil plains....Take advantage of our 10km of cleared tracks around the accommodation and camping complex for wonderful, peaceful walks, cycling or maybe even daylight jog amongst the dense river gums and the coolabah trees, catching glimpses of kangaroos, emus, feral goats, sheep and more as you go.
 You will be reminded that you are in river country if a flock of red-tailed black cockatoos fly over, their sounding rendition of kree kree kree echoing through the majestic River Red Gums as you walk.

 Memorabilia dating from those times found on the station are on display, along with a vast collection of mounted prints.